cprunty4/SportsBook/README.md

 # mission
-Currently 6 states have legalized sports betting (New Jersey, Pennsylvania, Indiana etc)  I want to build an app that has the capability to enter the online sports gambiling space.
+Currently 6 states have legalized sports betting (New Jersey, Pennsylvania, Indiana etc)  I want to build an app that has the capability to enter the online sports gambling space.

-My plan is release a NFL betting site before the start of the 2020 Season which starts September 13th.
+My plan is release a NFL betting site before the start of the 2020 Season on September 13th.
 My goal is start specific to NFL football but build a system that scalable to the other professional sports.

 # background